The Old Telephone Company, Essex, England

 On the other hand, large numbers of telephones of that description are currently being made in India.
 The dial looks as though it is from an Indian 1980’s telephone, but the rest is brand new.

-Variations are now appearing with markings such as “Post Office” or “GPO” instead of “GEC”.
+Variations are now appearing with markings such as “Post Office”, "English Telephone Company", "Made in England" or “GPO” instead of “GEC”.
 I daresay other makes or logos could be substituted to make them appear authentic.
 Some are painted black to conceal the brass.
 Some are Chrome or nickel plated.
-Many are distressed or damaged by the retailer to make them appear old.
+Many are distressed or damaged, often by the retailer to make them appear old.

-If you wish to place an order, or have an enquiry, please read all of this section before trying to contact me.
+If you wish to place an order, or have an enquiry, please read all below.

-I much prefer it you to call me (Gavin Payne) by telephone if you wish to place an order, or have an enquiry.
-I can be reached during normal office hours seven days a week.
+Please call me (Gavin Payne) by telephone if you wish to place an order for a telephone, spare parts, or have an enquiry.
+I can usually be reached 9.00am to 5.45pm any day, including weekends.
 Calls in the evening are not appreciated and could make me very grumpy.
-The number is 01245 400601, or if calling from outside the United Kingdom (44)1245 400601.
+The number is 01245 400601.

-By post to The Old Telephone Company, Battlesbridge Antiques Centre,
+By post to The Old Telephone Company, The Old Granary, Battlesbridge Antiques Centre,

 Battlesbridge, Essex SS11 7RE.